ldstep/ldstephensnet/content/notes.md

 ---

+March 25, 2025, at 1:56:45 PM

+The rapid pace of AI developments is overwhelming, with new changes emerging almost daily.
+It’s simply impossible to keep up with them.

+---

 March 16, 2025, at 11:05:31 AM

 > why write? like art i write not thinking about the reader but trying to compose my thoughts into some kind of cogent experience for me and bringing the reader along as sort of a secondary consideration.